When should I apply?

-How can I be considered for Academic Scholarship?
+How can I be considered for academic scholarships?

-Based upon the information that you supply on your admission application you will be automatically considered for academic scholarship.
-Qualified applicants may receive up to $19,000 per year.
+Based upon the information that you supply on your admission application, you will be automatically considered for academic scholarships.
+Qualified applicants may receive up to $20,500 per year.

 Do you recognize Phi Theta Kappa membership?